TESS (Astro-EX 1) [MIT]

 TESS was baselined with Athena-2c or Taurus-3210, both with additional Star-37FM kick motor.
-The baselined launch site is Cape Canaveral.
-Also Antares and Falcon-9 v1.2 are considered.
+The baselined launch site was Cape Canaveral.
+Also Antares and Falcon-9 v1.2 were considered.
 In December 2014, a Falcon-9 v1.2 was selected to put TESS into orbit.

 |Type / Application:||Astronomy, visible|